 problems.
 Correcting the dental issue may cure the TMJ syndrome.
 You

 In my case, I found that the materials used for the night guard itself can make a difference.
 For instance, my first night guard was made of a softer material that felt more comfortable in my mouth.
 The only problem was that this material was not as durable, so after a few years, I needed a new one made.
 My newest one was made of a harder material and it has been somewhat harder to get used to.

-Lastly, we want to be sure we are addressing all of the stressors in our lives that could exacerbate this pain in the jaw.
+We also want to be sure we are addressing all of the stressors in our lives that could exacerbate this pain in the jaw.
 If you tend to hold stress in your jaw, neck or shoulders, it will likely continue and even worsen.
-Deep breathing and facial /jaw exercises can be very beneficial when done consistently.
+Deep breathing and facial /jaw relaxation exercises can be very beneficial when done consistently.

 There are some foods that have been trending in the recent years that are not so good for your jaw and teeth.
 Some of these foods include roasted nut bars, as ONE example, that can affect the integrity of tooth enamel while also exacerbating TMJ pain in the jaw area.

 Please be careful of any nut bars that contain various kinds of sugar syrups, rice, corn, etc. These combined with roasted nuts can cause more sensitive teeth to break or affect the integrity of your enamel over time.
 They are also very hard on a sensitive jaw.